We Dissect Protocols

 4

-The above sample extracts were analyzed by an UPLC-ESI-MS/MS system (UPLC, SHIMADZU Nexera X2; MS, Applied Biosystems 4500 QTRAP),.
-The column of UPLC was an Agilent SB-C18 (1.8 µm, 2.1 mm × 100 mm) and the mobile phase consisted of solvent A (pure water containing 0.1% formic acid) and solvent B (acetonitrile containing 0.1% formic acid).
-Sample measurements were performed with a gradient program using the starting conditions of 95% A and 5% B. Within 9min, a linear gradient to 5% A, 95% B was programmed, and held for 1 min.
-Subsequently, it was adjusted to a mixture of 95% A, 5.0% B within 1.1 min and held for 2.9 min.
-The injection volume of UPLC was 4 μL, the flow velocity was set to 0.35 mL/min, the column temperature was set to 40°C. The effluent was alternatively connected to an ESI-triple quadrupole-linear ion trap (QTRAP)-MS for subsequent determination.
+The sample extracts were analyzed using an UPLC-ESI-MS/MS system (UPLC, SHIMADZU Nexera X2-Shimadzu-Kyoto, Japan, https://www.shimadzu.com.cn/, accessed on 1 October 2024); MS, Applied Biosystems 4500 Q TRAP, https://www.thermofisher.cn/cn/zh/home/brands/applied-biosystems.html, accessed on 1 October 2024).
+The analytical conditions were as follows: UPLC employed a column, Agilent SB-C18 (1.8 µm, 2.1 mm × 100 mm).
+The mobile phase consisted of solvent A, pure water with 0.1% formic acid, and solvent B, acetonitrile with 0.1% formic acid.
+Sample measurements were performed with a gradient program that employed the starting conditions of 95% A and 5% B. Within 9 min, a linear gradient to 5% A and 95% B was programmed, and a composition of 5% A and 95% B was kept for 1 min.
+Subsequently, a composition of 95% A and 5.0% B was adjusted over 1.1 min and kept for 2.9 min.
+The flow velocity was set to 0.35 mL per minute.
+The column oven was set to 40 °C. The injection volume was 4 μL.
+The effluent was alternatively connected to an electrospray ionization triple quadrupole linear ion trap mass spectrometer (ESI-Q-TRAP-MS).

 + Open protocol